 That is to say, knowing the values of these three parameters for any given quadratic function completely specifies the quadratic, telling us everything about the function (and its graph) that we wish to know (i.e., how to evaluate the function, where the vertex is, what is the direction of opening, what is the vertical stretching factor, etc...).

-Now going back to the Normal distribution, recall that the function that generates a Normal curve is a bit more complicated -- but it behaves in a similar way.
+Again, the same principle is at work with normal distributions.
 We can completely specify what a given Normal curve looks like by knowing just two parameters: $\mu$ (mu) and $\sigma$ (sigma).

-When we assume that the distribution of some variable (like course grades) follows a well-known distribution (like the Normal distribution), that can be boiled down to knowledge of just a couple of parameters (like mu and sigma), and then we use that assumption in the performance of some statistical test, we are said to be using a parametric test.
+When we assume that the distribution of some variable (like heights of men in inches) follows a well-known distribution (like a normal distribution), that can be boiled down to knowledge of just a couple of parameters (like mu and sigma), and then we use that in conducting a hypothesis test, we are using a parametric test.

 Because nonparametric tests don't require the typical assumptions about the nature of the underlying distributions that their parametric counterparts do, they are called "distribution free".